7 Best Workout Shoes in 2024

 Cons

-Best workout shoes for weightlifting
+Best workout shoes for Crossfit

 What makes it the best?

 While doing our lifts, we don’t find ourselves looking for the typical raised heel that weightlifting shoes have.
 We feel the platform is wide and supportive enough to handle heavy squats, snatches, and Olympic lifts.
-Our caliper shows a wider-than-average 116.9/95.0 mm forefoot and heel.
+Our calliper shows a wider-than-average 116.9/95.0 mm forefoot and heel.
 The 108.0 mm toebox gives a lot of room for natural toe splay, maintaining our balance with every rep.

-The steady platform is supported by rigid sidewalls that dominate a strong foothold, ensuring we’re always centered and planted to the ground.
+The steady platform is supported by rigid sidewalls that dominate a strong foothold, ensuring we’re always centred and planted to the ground.
 When lifting heavier loads, we’re confident with the base since the non-compressible Hyperlift plastic under the heel offers extra support.

 Further enhancing stability is the outsole’s reliable traction that grips onto mats and glossy gym floors.
 All these improve our control to strengthen the right muscle groups and avoid injuries.